cisco-open/camblet-driver/README.md

 limactl start
 ```

-Setup the required depdendencies in the VM:
+Setup the required dependencies in the VM:
 ```bash
 lima # enter the VM
 ...